The homotopy theory of simplicial props: The model structure on sProp

-We can now prove the existence of the model category structure on the category of all small simplicial props.\\
+We can now prove the existence of the model category structure on the category of all small simplicial props.

-\begin{proof}[Proof of Main Theorem] To prove the main theorem we will apply Kan's recognition theorem for cofibrantly generated model categories; we will indicate why the conditions of \cite[2.1.19]{hovey} are satisfied..
+\begin{proof}[Proof of Main Theorem, assuming Proposition~\ref{NAFA}] To prove the main theorem we will apply Kan's recognition theorem for cofibrantly generated model categories; we will indicate why the conditions of \cite[2.1.19]{hovey} are satisfied.